Oluloba/movieRecommendationApp/README.md

 # 🎬 Movie Recommendation App

-A full-stack movie recommendation application built with React, Node.js, Express, MongoDB, and JWT authentication.
-This app fetches popular movies from The Movie Database (TMDb) API and allows users to register, login, and access Popular Movies based on Ratings.

----
+A full-stack web application that helps users discover movies, search by genre, year, popularity, and also save their favorites movies.
+This app integrates with the TMDb (The Movie Database) API to provide up-to-date movie data.

+The project is structured with separate backend and frontend folders:

+backend/ — REST API built with Node.js, Express, and Prisma for database management.

+frontend/ — React.js user interface for seamless interaction and visualization.

 ## Features